Class of 2022 History Comps/Spring 2021 Timeline

-- Friday, March 27: By this date, all rising seniors should have received confirmation of their contract submission as well as instructor permission to register for a specific section of HIST 490.
+Friday, March 26: By this date, all juniors should have received confirmation of their contract submission as well as instructor permission to register for HIST 490.
 You cannot register for HIST 490 without a contract submission.

-- Friday, April 17, 5:00pm: Proposal (see below) plus bibliography due.
-Please email as an electronic attachment to your thesis advisor, Prof. Puerto and Prof. Fett.
-Group email to all three of us, please (or two if Puerto or Fett happens to be your advisor)!
+Friday, April 16: Proposal (see below) plus bibliography due.
+Please email as an electronic attachment to your thesis advisor and Prof. Fett.
+Group email to both of us, please.

 Proposal Requirements – 3 paragraphs + bibliography

 - Tell us what topic you want to explore and why.
 Within this first brief paragraph be sure you include a “rough draft” thesis question.
 What specific critical question will you aim to answer?